chartjs/Chart.js/docs/developers/contributing.md

 ### Image-Based Tests

 Some display-related functionality is difficult to test via typical Jasmine units.
-For this reason, we introduced image-based tests ([#3988](https://github.com/chartjs/Chart.js/pull/3988) and [#5777](https://github.com/chartjs/Chart.js/pull/5777)) that assert that a chart is drawn pixel-for-pixel matching an expected image.
+For this reason, we introduced image-based tests ([#3988](https://github.com/chartjs/Chart.js/pull/3988) and [#5777](https://github.com/chartjs/Chart.js/pull/5777)) to assert that a chart is drawn pixel-for-pixel matching an expected image.

 Generated charts in image-based tests should be **as minimal as possible** and focus only on the tested feature to prevent failure if another feature breaks (e.g. disable the title and legend when testing scales).